sdcooke/django_bundles/README.md

 I think Django 1.4 is required, but possibly only because of the assignment tag decorator used.

+IMPORTANT NOTE: 0.3.0 is not backwards compatible with 0.2.5

 ## Features

 * Pre and post processing of files (e.g. LessCSS, UglifyJS) - really easy to add others